Rath sits at the stone table in the Druid's Chamber. His shoulders drawn up as I hover over him.

 He grips me a little tighter.
 "You are."

-Shovel walks up; I can tell she's near.
-I can smell her.
-She speaks with a voice of wonder.
 "Master Neely?"
-She taps her claws on my horn.
+Shovel taps her claws on my horn.
 "Are you in there?"

-"Yes, Shovel." my voice is muffled against Astarion's shirt.
-I finally let him go and as he sits up.
-I feel cold.
+"Yes, Shovel."
+My voice is muffled against Astarion's shirt.
+I finally let him go.
+He sits up, the distance between us makes me feel cold.

 I hear shuffling outside and tentative faces peeking into my tent before hearing Shadowheart's voice.
 "Vash.
 Are you... okay?"

 I slowly sit up, pulling my hair back between my horns.
 Astarion remains planted next to me.
 "Yes.
 I'm fine.
-Apologies if I disturbed you all."
+Apologies if I disturbed you."

 Shadowheart and Gale share a look.

-Shadowheart watches him leave before turning back to the two of us.
-She lingers for a moment before turning, braid whipping with her prompt exit.
+Shadowheart glances at him as he leaves before turning back to us.
+She lingers, pressing her lips together before turning, braid whipping with her prompt exit.

-Gale reaches out to Lae'zel, but before he can touch her, she gives him a sharp look.
+Gale reaches out to Lae'zel, but she gives him a sharp look.
 He recoils and decides to retreat with the others.

-"You think you're entitled to be prioritized, when other leads have been far more promising?"
+"And you think you should be prioritized, when other leads have been far more promising?"

 "What leads?
-All I see is a fool playing games with the locals.
-Grove politics will not cure us of our problem.
-It only serves to stroke your precious ego!"
+You're a fool if you think dawdling in the grove will cure us of our problem.
+It serves only to stroke your ego!"

 "My ego?!"